just-a-user-me/ImageMap-Andriod/README.md

 9. After generating map art, move the world folder back to the appropriate Minecraft worlds directory.
 10. Open the world in Minecraft.

-⚠️ Important
+## ⚠️ Important

 Back up your world before using the app.

 The app works directly with world data, so keeping a backup is strongly recommended.

-Map-Art Size & Performance
+## Map-Art Size & Performance

 ImageMap Android does not impose a fixed maximum map-art size.

-However, this does not mean that extremely large map arts, such as hundreds or thousands of maps—or hundreds of thousands of maps—can be generated without performance issues.
+However, this does not mean that extremely large map arts — hundreds or thousands of maps, or more — can be generated without performance issues.

 Larger map-art dimensions require significantly more: